tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

      .. note:: Ctrl-click (PC) or Cmd-click (Mac) operations are not allowed in **Whole Level** modes (see above).

     - **Thickness**, click the double arrow-head at the bottom right corner of the selection and drag up to increase the thickness of selected lines, down to decrease it.
-This option is available for Toonz Vector drawings only.
+This option is available for Vector drawings only.

 To apply the transformations you can click outside the selection.